 During the initial four years of restoration, all work, with the exception of moving the building and installing the heating system, was done by volunteers at no cost to the Society.
 WTHS invested $26,828 to purchase, move, pull permits, install the heating system, and purchase materials and labor.
 In comparison, similar projects undertaken by other organizations report investments in excess of $100,000.

 Webster Scout Troop 477 repainted the building in 2016 and made some repairs to preserve it for another decade.
 In 2019, the furnace beneath the building was repaired to help stave off humidity.
 In 2021, a wet entrance floor was discovered which caused an infestation of powder post beetles.
 The crawlspace was encapsulated and a commercial dehumidifier installed to dry the building and keep it dry.
 Gutters and downspouts were installed to further protect the building from water damage.
 The beetle infestation was treated, and the entrance floor repaired.
-We hope in 2022, that the bell will be heard summoning students to a one-room school experience during the Webster Fall Festival.
+The bell continues to summon students to a one-room school experience during the annual Webster Fall Festival.